tmr232/Sark/plugins/README.rst

 Usage
 -----

-1. Set the `sarkPlugins` environment variable to point to your Sark plugins directory;
+1. Set the :code:`sarkPlugins` environment variable to point to your Sark plugins directory;
-2. Place a copy of `proxy.py` in the IDA plugins directory;
+2. Place a copy of :code:`proxy.py` in the IDA plugins directory;
 3. Rename the copy to the name of the plugin you want;
 4. Repeat steps 2 and 3 as needed.